El Paso shooter said to have deliberately targeted 'Mexicans' | DW | 09.08.2019

-The suspected shooter behind last Saturday's mass shooting in El Paso has told police he was targeting 'Mexicans' in the attack.
+The suspect in last Saturday's mass shooting in El Paso has told police he was targeting 'Mexicans' in the attack.
 Authorities believe he wrote a racist screed decrying a 'Hispanic invasion' of the US.

-The records provided additional details regarding the arrest of the shooter, 21-year-old Patrick Crusius.
+The records provided additional details regarding the arrest of the suspected shooter, 21-year-old Patrick Crusius.

-According to an affidavit, Crusius emerged with his hands up from his vehicle after it was stopped at an intersection shortly after the attack and told police, "I'm the shooter."
-He then told detectives he entered the Walmart store with an AK-47 assault rifle and several magazines, and that he was targeting Mexicans.
+According to an affidavit, Crusius emerged from his vehicle with his hands up after he was stopped at an intersection shortly after the attack, telling police, "I'm the shooter."
+He then told detectives he entered the Walmart store with an AK-47 assault rifle and several magazines, and that he was targeting "Mexicans."

 Read more: Amnesty International issues travel warning for US

-Many blame US President Trump for inflaming tensions with racially-charged rhetoric, and resisting tougher gun control laws.
+Many blame US President Donald Trump for inflaming tensions with racially charged rhetoric, and resisting tougher gun control laws.

-Crusius is believed to have posted a racist screed online shortly before the attack in which he railed against an "Hispanic invasion" of the United States.
+Crusius is believed to have posted a racist screed online shortly before the attack, in which he railed against a "Hispanic invasion" of the United States.
 He claimed to be "defending" the United States "from cultural and ethnic replacement" and referenced the Christchurch shootings in New Zealand, where a white supremacist killed 51 people at two mosques in March.

 Investigators say Crusius drove over 10 hours from his hometown near Dallas to carry out the shooting in the border city of El Paso, which is overwhelmingly Hispanic.
 He has been charged with murder and is being held without bond.
 Federal prosecutors have said they are also considering charging Crusius with hate crimes.